-This year's Source conference will be held in September.
+This year's Source conference will be held in Canberra in September.

 What's new in Source?

 Releases of Source in March 2013 (v3.3.0) and October 2013 (v3.5.0) introduced several key features, including real-time river operations, water resource assessments and crop demand modelling.

 Version 3.5.0 also has an expanded capacity to carry out multi-objective optimisations, and online documentation was introduced, which allows the documents to be changed dynamically in response to user feedback.